 How many reports of child abuse or neglect are investigated by Children’s Administration (CA) every year?

 How many children in Washington are placed in out-of-home care?

 Where do children go when they are removed from their homes?

-How long do children stay in care?
+Typically how long do children stay in out-of-home care?

 What are the outcomes for children placed in care?

 Within three years of entering out-of-home care in 2013, 57% of children were reunified with parent(s), 16% were adopted, 5% were placed with a guardian, 3% became emancipated, and 16% remained in out-of-home care.

 How many children under five are placed in out-of-home care?